bmabsout/Thesis/src/chapters/01_crisis_of_intent.typ

 This approach appears mathematically principled and has enabled significant research progress.
 However, it suffers from fundamental limitations that make it unsuitable for robotics applications:

-1. *Pareto Frontier Limitations*: Linear scalarization can only find solutions on the convex hull of the Pareto frontier, missing many potentially desirable solutions @SAKAWA199819.
+1. *Pareto Frontier Limitations*: Linear scalarization guarantees solutions on the convex hull of the Pareto frontier, however, convexity only applies when assumptions on the competitive dynamics of objective optimization are linear, this is often far removed from real world reward functions that are commonly built by humans, missing many potentially desirable solutions @SAKAWA199819.

 2. *Weight Sensitivity*: Small changes in weights can lead to dramatically different behaviors, making systems difficult to tune and maintain.

-3. *Semantic Loss*: The linear combination destroys the individual meaning of each objective, making it impossible to reason about whether specific requirements are being satisfied.
+3. *Semantic Loss*: The linear combination does not capture the compositional intention of the specifier, making it impossible to reason about whether specific objectives must be satisfied over others.

 4. *Expressivity Constraints*: Many natural objective relationships cannot be expressed through linear combination, such as "satisfy safety requirements before optimizing performance."